henryw374/defoclock/README.md

 IllegalArgumentException Don't know how to create ISeq from: java.lang.Integer  clojure.lang.RT.seqFrom (RT.java:550)
 ```

 Now what?
-Well there are several options
+Well, for example you might proceed like this:

-1) Start mentally executing the function.
+Start mentally executing the function.
 Get the full stack trace for the line number to help
  narrow things down a bit too.
-Well, let's say nothing jumps out at you so you start on
+Let's say nothing jumps out at you as wrong,
- option 2.
+ or changes you think might fix it don't work.

+Another strategy would be try to start narrowing the problem space down, (see [Debugging with Scientific Method](https://www.youtube.com/watch?v=FihU5JxmnBg))
+ for example.
+Let's try that:

-2) Switch to the namespace of the function and start def'ing stuff ...
+Switch to the namespace of the function and start def'ing stuff ...

 ```
 (in-ns 'foo)